United Airlines Flight UA770 Emergency Diversion

 Airbus and Boeing jets are well-equipped with redundant pressurization controls.
 A single issue in the system or sensor can trigger emergency procedures as per the international safety standards.

-• Oxygen mask deployment: In some accounts, passengers reported oxygen masks dropping as part of a safety response.
+• Oxygen mask deployment.
+In some accounts, passengers reported oxygen masks dropping as a part of a safety response.

 Flight Crew and Response Protocols